 You don't need a spoon for this, you're going to want to shovel the entire jar in your mouth.
 Okay, that might sound obscene, but Sauce n' Love Pink Pesto is obscenely delicious.
 Made with ingredients you know, and can pronounce, including tomatoes, basil, cream, onion, extra virgin olive oil, sunﬂower oil, Parmesan cheese, garlic, pine nuts, Pecorino cheese, salt, and black pepper.
 The sauce is made in Lynn, Massachusetts.

 ‘Salame di Cioccolato' is a dessert made from dark chocolate, broken cookies, butter, and eggs.
 It's eaten at Christmas time in Italy.
 I've also heard that it's popular during the summer months because making it doesn't require the oven, so you won't heat your house unnecessarily during the hot weather.
 A chocolate company in Nashville, Tennessee, Olive and Sinclair, put their own twist on it by making it with toasted marshmallow, 75% cacao dark chocolate, and homemade graham for a S'mores Chocolate Chocuterie.

 The Italians and Greeks aren't the only ones with amazing olive oil.
-California boasts great climate for olive growing and California Olive Ranch uses California grown olives to makes its own olive oil.
-Nutty, buttery, and fragrant, California Olive Ranch Extra Virgin Olive Oil cold presses their award winning 100% California-grown olives within hours of picking for a fresher taste.
+California boasts a great climate for olive growing and California Olive Ranch uses California grown olives to makes its own olive oil.
+Nutty, buttery, and fragrant, California Olive Ranch Extra Virgin Olive Oil cold presses their award-winning 100% California-grown olives within hours of picking for a fresher taste.

 What American made, Italian inspired items do you love to share with family and friends?
 Let us know in the comments section.